-- Too many amendments?
+Too many amendments?
 PRA ends political repeal of petitions.
-Amendments will need 50% more signatures than ordinary petitions do.
+Amendments will need to collect 50% more signatures than ordinary petitions do.

-- Annoyed by lengthy, legalistic, vague ballot titles?
+Annoyed by lengthy, vague ballot titles?
 PRA holds them to 60 words in plain English.
 Election notices will be written by citizens, not bureaucrats.

-- Angered by legislative corruption?
-Since 1933, most bills are falsely declared “emergencies.”
+Angered by legislative dishonesty?
+Since 1933, most bills are falsely called “emergencies.”
 PRA allows 12 “emergencies” in their 120-day session.